SherryLiu3670/MLops_2025_group8/reports/README.md

 > *Whenever we commit code and push to GitHub, it auto triggers ... and ... .
 From there the diagram shows ...*
 >
 > Answer:
+**Architecture Overview:**
+The architecture consists of the following components:
+1. Local development environment *:
+-Use GitHub for code base version control.
+-The cookie cutter template used to initialize the project structure.
+-Manage dependencies through 'requirements. txt' and the Conda environment.
+-Code developed for data loading, training, evaluation, and testing.

+2. Continuous Integration (CI) :
+-GitHub Actions for running unit tests, code coverage analysis, and Docker building.
+-Multi operating system and multi Python version testing.

+3. Cloud storage and version control:
+-Use DVC and GCP Buckets to version control and store data sets.

+4. Model training:
+-PyTorch was used to train the model locally, and W&B was used for experimental tracking.
+-Super parameter scanning through W&B.

+5. API deployment:
+-FastAPI for model reasoning.
+-Use GCP Cloud Run to build and deploy Docker containers.

+**Schema steps:**
+1. The code is developed locally and pushed to GitHub.
+2. GitHub Actions automatically triggers CI workflow for testing, building and deployment.
+3. Use DVC to extract data and store it in GCP Bucket for access.
+4. Train the model and record the indicators in W&B to track the performance and optimize the super parameters.
+5. The trained model is integrated into the FastAPI application, containerized using Docker, and deployed to GCP Cloud Run for reasoning.
 --- question 29 fill here ---

 ### Question 30